debezium/debezium-examples/debezium-platform/postgresql-kafka-example/README.md

 Using Debezium-platfrom to manage and stream changes
 ===
-This example  will walk you thru on how to use the Debezium-platfrom-stage to manage and stream changes from a PostgreSQL database into Apache Kafka with Debezium Server deployed in a Kubernetes cluster.
+This example  will walk you through on how to use the Debezium Management Platform to manage and stream changes from a PostgreSQL database into Apache Kafka.

 Preparing the Environment